StatCan/cae-eac/docs/en/DataBricks.md

 ![Where to start a Databricks cluster](images/DataBricksStartCluster.png)

 ## Databricks Connect VM Setup
-Databricks connect is a method for accessing a databricks environment without having to connect through the Azure Portal.
-Its main use is to allow you to use other IDEs to work on databricks code.
+Databricks connect is a method for accessing a Databricks environment without having to connect through the Azure Portal.
+Its main use is to allow you to use other IDEs to work on Databricks code.

-The following are the steps for installing and testing databricks connect on your VM environment.
+The following are the steps for installing and testing Catabricks Connect on your virtual machine (VM).

-1. Databricks Connect has conflictions with the Pyspark instalation that is on our DataScience VMs by default.
-The default path of this is `C:\dsvm\tools\spark-2.4.4-bin-hadoop2.7`.
+1. Databricks Connect conflicts with the Pyspark installation that found on the Data Science Virtual Machine images.
+The default path for this Pyspark installation is `C:\dsvm\tools\spark-2.4.4-bin-hadoop2.7`.
 This folder must be either deleted or moved in order to install Databricks connect.

-2. Before installing databricks connect a conda environment should be created.
-To do this open command prompt and do the following.
+2. Before installing Databricks Connect, create a conda environment.
+To do this, open a command prompt and do the following.
 ```
     conda create --name dbconnect python=3.7
     conda activate dbconnect
     type pip install -U databricks-connect==X.Y.*
 ```
-(X and Y are to be replaced with the version number of the spark cluster.
-To see this open databricks from the azure portal and click clusters on the left of the page.
-You are looking for the runtime)
+(X and Y are to be replaced with the version number of the Databricks cluster.
+To find this value, open Databricks from the Azure portal, and click on Clusters on the left of the page.
+You are looking for the runtime.)
-3. Once the installation has finished, you will need to collect 3 peices of information (copy the text somewhere)
+3. Once the installation has finished, collect the following three pieces of information, and copy the text somewhere for later use.
-* The **databricks Org ID** (check URL from databricks page, look for ?o= the number that follows is the org ID)
+* The **Databricks Org ID** (Check the URL from Databricks page, look for ?o= the number that follows is the org ID)
 * A **personal access token** (Look at the top right of the databricks window for the button "Databricks-XXX", click user settings, then Generate New Token)
 * **Cluster ID** (go back to the clusters page, click on the cluster you wish to use, check the URL for `clusters/XXXX-XXXXXX-XXXXXXXXX/configuration` the Xs are the value)
 4. In command prompt type databricks-connect configure, then enter these values.